Welcome to Wheal Dream Class - Year 5!

 Please view the pdf at the bottom of this page for sentence stems to verbally discuss with your child to ensure constructive feedback is given.

 Building Learning Power

-Our learning power this half-term is 'Noticing'.
-We will be learning the importance of noticing and looking at how we can apply this in our day-to-day lives.
+Our learning power this half-term is 'Questioning'.
+We will be learning the importance of questioning and looking at how we can multiply our learning opportunities by asking many questions throughout our learning journeys.

 If you have any questions or queries, please always feel free to catch Mr Smith, Ms Stockle or Mrs Tonkin at the end of the day or arrange an appointment via the school's office.